 Christopher Hill is a Principal at CBT with over 30 years of experience in architectural and urban design.
 His experience spans a variety of projects ranging from academic and institutional facilities to mixed-use office and residential complexes.
 He has guest lectured and spoken on the topic of academic residential hall design at the Harvard Graduate School of Design, ACUHO-I, ERRAPA, NACAS, SCUP, and the AIA National Conference.
 He has published articles in Planning, Urban Land, College Planning & Management, and Multi-Family News.
 He has contributed research to Campus Architecture: Building in the Groves of Academe by Richard P. Dober, The Residential Development Handbook by the Urban Land Institute, and to the 21st Century Project: The Residence Hall of the Future Sponsored by ACUHO-I. Christopher received a Bachelor of Architecture from the University of Minnesota with advanced studies in studio art and art history.

-Alfred Wojciechowski is a Principal at CBT with over 25 years of experience in academic, science, hospitality, senior housing, civic, office, retail, and residential buildings.
-He joined CBT in 1985 and holds an undergraduate degree from the University of Manitoba, Canada, and a graduate degree from the University of Oregon.
+Alfred Wojciechowski is a Principal at CBT with over 30 years of experience in multi-family residential projects and urban high-rises, as well as academic, science, hospitality, civic, and retail design.
 Alfred is a member of the Boston Society of Architects and is the Vice Chair of the Board of Visitors at the School of Architecture and Allied Arts at the University of Oregon.
 He serves as Commissioner on the Back Bay Architectural Commission as well as the Newton Historical Commission, and has served on Boston Mayor Thomas Menino’s Housing Advisory Panel.
-Alfred has been a visiting design critic at the University of Oregon, Boston Architectural College, Northeastern University, MIT and Harvard University.
+He has been a visiting design critic at the University of Oregon, Boston Architectural College, Northeastern University, MIT and Harvard University.
+Alfred joined CBT in 1985 and holds an undergraduate degree from the University of Manitoba, Canada, and a graduate degree from the University of Oregon.

 David Nagahiro is a Principal at CBT and has 30 years of experience across a broad spectrum of urban design, architecture, and interior design projects.
 David has led a number of urban design and complex mixed-use architecture projects that have been catalysts for the revitalization of undeveloped, underutilized, and neglected urban sites.
 His holistic design sensibility and intuitive thinking at multiple scales brings a comprehensive “vision to practicality” approach to master planning, and his extensive experience leading multidisciplinary teams has resulted in creative and innovative solutions to complex urban design and planning challenges.
 Recognized for his design excellence, David is also passionate about sustainability in all aspects of design.
 He is a past Rotch Traveling Scholar, and, in 1999, was one of five recipients honored with the National Young Architects Award from the American Institute of Architects.
 David received his Bachelor of Architecture from Washington State University and attended the Architectural Studies Program at the Architectural Association School of Architecture, London.

-Phil Casey is a Principal at CBT and has over 20 years of professional experience as a Senior Project Manager leading a wide range of projects with specialization in large scale multi-family residential and commercial mixed-use developments, such as the 1.2 million SF Atlantic Wharf Project, Boston’s first LEED platinum certified sky-scraper.
-Phil is leading the firm’s most complex large scale mixed-use residential projects currently on the rise in Boston including the 30-story AVA Theater District project, the 38-story Avalon North Station Tower as well as two new Seaport District developments: 121 Seaport Boulevard and Waterside Place 2.
+Phil Casey is a Principal at CBT with over 20 years of professional experience as a Project Executive, having led a wide range of projects with specialization in large scale multi-family residential and commercial mixed-use developments.
+Most recently, these have included the 38-story Avalon North Station, the 30-story AVA Theater District, and Boston's first LEED-Platinum skyscraper ― the award-winning, 1.2 million-square-foot Atlantic Wharf.
+Phil leads many of the firm’s most complex mixed-use residential projects currently on the rise, including 121 Seaport Boulevard and Waterside Place 2, both in Boston.
 Phil is an active supporter of the United Way and the Citizen’s School and holds a Bachelor of Architecture from Syracuse University.

 An innovative online engagement platform, our new website invites community members and civic leaders alike to peruse our robust body of public research, read event recaps, learn about the latest developments in housing innovation from our thought leaders, share their own ideas, and even sign up to stay up-to-date.
 Read More